jarrarhaider1214/docs/pages/user-guide/tutorials/project/create-templates/lab-1.md

 # Deployment Using New Templates

-1. Login to Ultramesh and click the green **+** icon to start the project creation wizard.
+1. Login to CloudPlex and click the green **+** icon to start the project creation wizard.

    ![1](imgs/1.jpg)